julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 ### Jule 0.0.13 and Older Versions

 Jule does not supports Windows API.
 This is why you won't have an official Windows API support.
 We ran into issues when we tried IR's support of Clang (not MinGW) experimentally.
 Our standard libraries such as `std/sys` contain code that is not compatible with Windows API.
-We had a problem when we tried to compile JuleC IR with Clang (not MinGW).
+We had a problem when we tried to compile julec IR with Clang (not MinGW).
 So even if you want to do that, you're probably going to have to put effort into MinGW dependencies.